-The overall health of the container plants in DG-4 WOUS and DG-4 WOUS Connections was noted as being good.
-Approximately 10 percent of the container plants and stakes in DG-4 WOUS and DG-4 WOUS Connections were noted as showing varied levels of stress and a negligible amount were noted as being dead or missing.
-This is approximately the same percentage of plants that were showing stress during the previous monitoring visit.
+The overall health of the container plants in DG-4 WOUS and DG-4 WOUS Connections was noted as being good; however, some were starting to show signs of seasonal dieback.
+A negligible percentage of the container plants and stakes in DG-4 WOUS and DG-4 WOUS Connections were noted as showing signs of stress and a negligible amount were noted as being dead or missing.
+This is slightly lower than the percentage of plants that were showing stress during the previous monitoring visit.
 Stress may be occurring as a result of 1) transplant shock, 2) herbivory by rabbits or other wildlife, 3) competition from nonnative and invasive weeds, 4) misplaced emitters, or 5) recreational traffic through the mitigation areas.
 Formal mortality counts will be taken for DG-4 WOUS and DG-4 WOUS Connections during the 2024 quantitative monitoring and will be included in the 2024 annual reporting.
-The majority of the recently planted mulefat and willow (Salix spp.) stakes were noted as showing signs of new growth; however, it appears that some did not germinate.
+The majority of the recently planted mulefat (Baccharis salicifolia) and willow (Salix spp.) stakes were noted as showing signs of new growth; however, some were starting to show signs of seasonal dieback.
 Some of the container plants were noted as lacking well defined basins and should have their basins properly constructed and/or repaired.
 The installation of plants in the DG-4 WOUS and DG-4 WOUS Connections mitigation areas appears to have been completed successfully.
 The current issues identified during the monitoring visit are not expected to have an effect on the continued growth of the plants in the mitigation area.
 Photos 1 through 4 in Appendix B document the mitigation areas during the monitoring visit.

-Native plant germination from natural recruitment was noted throughout the DG-4 WOUS and DG-4 WOUS Connections mitigation areas.
-The native species observed sprouting in the DG-4 WOUS and DG-4 WOUS Connections mitigation areas included California sagebrush (Artemisa californica), mugwort (Artemisia douglasiana), mulefat (Baccharis salicifolia), tall flatsedge (Cyperus eragrostis), Canada horseweed (Erigeron canadensis), common phacelia (Phacelia distans), Parry's phacelia (Phacelia parryi), and ladies' tobacco (Pseudognaphalium californicum).
-In addition, California dodder (Cuscuta californica) that was observed growing on some of the young container plants during the previous monitoring visit was still present; however, it was starting to show seasonal dieback.
-Any living California dodder observed on the container plants should be removed.
-Native cover was estimated to be approximately 35 to 40 percent during the monitoring visit.
+Native plant germination from seed application and natural recruitment was noted throughout the DG-4 WOUS and DG-4 WOUS Connections mitigation areas.
+The native species observed sprouting in the DG-4 WOUS and DG-4 WOUS Connections mitigation areas included mugwort (Artemisia douglasiana), tall flatsedge (Cyperus eragrostis), California buckwheat (Eriogonum fasciculatum), common knotweed (Persicaria lapathifolia), ladies' tobacco (Pseudognaphalium californicum), and stinging nettle (Urtica dioica).
+Native cover was estimated to be approximately 40 percent during the monitoring visit.

-Nonnative weed cover in DG-4 WOUS and DG-4 WOUS Connections was estimated at approximately 10 to 15 percent, which is approximately 8 to 13 percent higher than what was observed during the previous monitoring visit.
-Nonnative species observed included black mustard (Brassica nigra), poison hemlock (Conium maculatum), perennial pepperweed (Lepidium latifolia), and wand mullein (Verbascum virgatum).
+Nonnative weed cover in DG-4 WOUS and DG-4 WOUS Connections was estimated at approximately 15 to 20 percent, which is approximately 5 percent higher than what was observed during the previous monitoring visit.
+Nonnative species observed included black mustard (Brassica nigra), poison hemlock (Conium maculatum), and wand mullein (Verbascum virgatum).
 Most of the nonnative weeds observed in these mitigation areas were just starting to germinate and were not going to flower or seed.
-As weed abatement continues in the mitigation areas, it is anticipated that the seed bank of nonnative and invasive weeds will decrease; however, perennial pepperweed easily resprouts from rhizomatous roots that can be difficult to fully remove with hand tools.
+As weed abatement continues in the mitigation areas, it is anticipated that the seed bank of nonnative and invasive weeds will decrease.
+It should be noted that active bird nests are preventing weed abatement from occurring in portions of this mitigation area.
+Work will resume in these areas once the nests have fledged or have been deemed inactive by a qualified avian biologist.